nc14zq/BeverageContainerReturnBin_AudioClassification_Project/README.md

 6. Servo motor sorts the container into the correct bin

 ## Notes
-More implementation details, model development steps and system challenges are documented in the full report.
+The full report documents the development journey, from initial ideation to final implementation, including the challenges encountered throughout the project.